 - Factsheet: Poisonous or harmful plants : from The Children's Hospital at Westmead, the Sydney Children's Hospital and the Hunter Children's Health Network

 - Raising Children Network: Dangerous plants

-You may also wish to contact the Asthma Foundation in your state or territory to find out more information about creating low allergy gardens, or see these two fact sheets:
+You may also wish to contact the Asthma Foundation in your state or territory for information on creating low allergy gardens.